ccn-ccn/MyTV/README.md

 ### 🎥 Conference
 End-to-end encrypted video calling built on the Matrix protocol.
 1:1 calls use Olm encryption.
 Group calls use Element Call with Megolm encryption.
 The server relays signalling only — call media is never visible to any intermediary.
 CalDAV calendar integration enables automatic meeting join by voice.

-> **⚠️ Emergency Calling** — MyTV does not support E911 / 112 / 999.
-For emergencies, use a cellular phone or any PSTN-connected device.

 ### 🌐 Browser
 Chromium in a TV-optimised shell with VP9 forced for YouTube 4K hardware decode. uBlock Origin and Privacy Badger pre-installed.
 DNS-over-HTTPS.
 Switches automatically to a standard desktop layout in Workstation mode.
 Designed for voice and remote navigation at comfortable viewing distance.